 Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 The practice of culinary medicine goes deeply into the fundamental act of eating.
-Whole-food plant-based foods’ bright colors, intense aromas, and nourishing qualities attest to the healing power of our dietary choices.
+The bright colors, intense aromas, and nourishing qualities of whole-food, plant-based foods attest to the healing power of our dietary choices.
 Today, I am going to share a warming and filling soup that combines the earthy flavor of Yukon Gold potatoes, the astringent and particular taste of dill, and the warmth of turmeric.
-It’s a Creamy Vegan Squash Soup paired with Chive Oil on top.
+It’s a Creamy Vegan Squash Soup, topped with Chive Oil.

 You can unsubscribe at any time.
 Review our privacy policy here.